ediazest/edu11.github.io/_posts/2017-08-15-Having-fun-with-multiple-environments-part1.md

 #### Conclusion

-Reducing the possibilities of making mistakes and get a clear knowledge of how to deploy into your multiple environments is always a good idea.
+Reducing the possibilities of making mistakes and get a clear knowledge of how to deploy into multiple environments is always a good idea.
 Imagine that instead of having three environments, we have four or even more, and each of them pointing to a different server...What I have explained here will allow you to create multiple schemes and configurations to adapt your app to all of them.
 Furthermore, by integrating **[Fastlane](https://docs.fastlane.tools)** you will save a lot of suffering and hours!

 I really hope this post helps you developing awesome iOS apps.
-Shortly I will publish an equivalent version for Android Studio.
+Shortly, the equivalent version for Android Studio.